dkelsey/devops-platform-workshops-labs/notes.md

 __if you have parameters that are needed in the object__ oc process and template and pipe into apply

 `oc process -f foo.yml -p foo=bar | oc apply -f .`

+## About Helm

+Helm overlaps with openshift templates.
+It's the official package manager for Kubernetes but it is not just a template.
+Helm appears to be more of codefied engine to produce components.
+Think of a codefied install wizard + manage the full lifecycle of your application.

+In the openshift context, we can use Helm to process templates.